HuffordLab/HuffordLab.github.io/people.md

 <i>This page is in development</i>

+{% include figure.html image="https://huffordlab.github.io/pictures/Lab_maize.jpg" caption="Hufford Lab taking on the Pumpkinville Corn Maize" position="center" %}

-{% include button.html icon="https://huffordlab.github.io/pictures/Matt.jpg" link="http://www.zeagenomics.org/people/" text="<b>Matthew Hufford, Associate Professor</b>: <br>
+<b>Matthew Hufford, Associate Professor</b>: <br>
 Matt joined the faculty of the Ecology, Evolution, & Organismal Biology Department at Iowa State University in Fall of 2013.
 Prior to this, Matt worked as a postdoctoral scholar with Jeff Ross-Ibarra at the University of California, Davis and completed his graduate training, also at UC Davis, under the instruction of Paul Gepts.
-Matt is a bona fide maize geek, is fascinated by crop evolution and ecology, and has a nasty marathoning habit." %}
+Matt is a bona fide maize geek, is fascinated by crop evolution and ecology, and has a nasty marathoning habit.